jehovahxu/Dream-IF/README.md

-# Dream-IF
+# Dream-IF: Dynamic Relative EnhAnceMent for Image Fusion

-The implementation of Dream-IF.
+This is the official implementation of Conditional-Controllable-Image-Fusion(AAAI 2026)

 Comming soon